 The Holy Spirit will never seek to distract you from Jesus.
-His ministry will always make you Jesus-conscious rather than self-conscious (Jn 16:14).
-Specifically, the Holy Spirit will lead you to recognize Jesus as Lord which means everything you have – including your problems and sins – belongs to Him.
+He will always make you Jesus-conscious rather than self-conscious (Jn 16:14).
+Specifically, the Holy Spirit will lead you to recognize Jesus as Lord which means everything you have – including your problems and sins – belongs to him.
 You don’t have the right to your sins.
-They are not yours for He bought them with His blood.
+They are not yours for he bought them with his blood.
 Still thinking about your sins?
 Then reckon yourself dead to sin and alive to God in Christ Jesus (Rm 6:11).

 Myth 4: The Holy Spirit is watching to see if I slip up and fail to finish.